1979 and the Last of the Gothic Vampires | The Vampire Lover

-In the first article from the Out of Time — 1979 and the Last of the Gothic Vampires series, we explored Werner Herzog’s Nosferatu: Phantom Der Nacht (1979), a spare, understated, and decidedly “un-Hollywood” film.
+In the first installment of 1979 and the Last of the Gothic Vampires, we explored Werner Herzog’s Nosferatu: Phantom Der Nacht (1979), a spare, understated, and decidedly “un-Hollywood” film.
 John Badham’s Dracula, released in July of 1979, could not be a more different telling of the Dracula legend.
 It is big and lavish, slick and very “Hollywood” in style.
 In Nosferatu, Dracula is repellent, like a rodent.
 In Dracula, he is suave, handsome and positively dripping with sex-appeal.
 One thing that both films have in common, however, is that they are both, at least ostensibly, remakes: Nosferatu of F.W.
 Murnau’s 1922 masterpiece and Dracula of the 1931 Tod Browning classic starring Bela Lugosi that launched the first Universal Monster cycle.

 Both the 1931 and 1979 versions of Dracula are based on the play by Hamilton Deane and John L. Balderston, and both Bela Lugosi and Frank Langella (the Dracula of the 1979 version) starred as the lead role in the play on Broadway.
 This is where the similarities end.

 The screenplay for the 1979 version by W.D.
 Richter takes a great deal of liberty with both the play and the original Bram Stoker novel, though this was hardly unusual.
 The plot structure is very different, completely excising the famous Transylvania sequences found at the beginning of practically every other major adaptation.
 This film instead begins with a bang, right in the middle of a storm at sea as Dracula is being transported by ship from Romania to England.
 When a sailor’s throat is torn open during the sequence, we are quite certain that this will not be the subtle and suggestive horrors of the Lugosi version but something much more modern.